supervillain-software-group/auto-type-cast/README.md

 ### Installation

-Fist, add the package to your project:
+First, add the package to your project:

 ```
 npm install auto-type-cast --save
 ```

-Next, register your model classes with `auto-type-cast`:
+Next, register your model classes using the @Register decorator:

 ```
-import { registerClass } from 'auto-type-cast';
+import { Register } from 'auto-type-cast';

+@Register('Person')
 class Person {
-  ...
+  // ... your class implementation
 }

-registerClass(Person);
 ```

+The @Register decorator takes a string parameter that specifies the type name to use for this class.
+This is particularly useful when your class names might be minified or obfuscated in production, as it allows you to maintain a consistent type name regardless of code transformation.

-Make sure your server sends a `__type` attribute indicating the right class name to cast the object to, or augment the Javascript once you have it on the client.
+Make sure your server sends a `__type` attribute matching the registered name, or augment the Javascript once you have it on the client.
 You're on your own with this, but here's an example from Ruby using [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers):

 ```
 class ApplicationSerializer < ActiveModel::Serializer
   attribute(:__type) { model.class.name }
-  #assumes model class on server has same name as in Javascript
+  #assumes model class on server has same name as registered on frontend
 end

 class PersonSerializer < ApplicationSerializer; end
 ```

 Configure `autoTypeCast`.
-See [Configuration](#configuration) below. _Important:_ See note about `getClassType` and minification.
+See [Configuration](#configuration) below.

 Finally, call `autoTypeCast` on the object.
 Arrays and deeply-nested structures will be scanned and cast as well, if found.